 About the prize

-The award is run and judged by the Editors of Advances in Applied Ceramics: Structural, Functional and Bioceramics (AAC), the specialist ceramics journal of the Institute of Materials, Minerals and Mining (IOM3), and is open to postgraduates studying for a materials science and engineering related qualification at any academic institution worldwide.
+The award is run and judged by the Editors of Advances in Applied Ceramics: Structural, Functional and Bioceramics (AAC), the specialist ceramics journal of the Institute of Materials, Minerals and Mining (IOM3), and is open to current PhD students studying for a materials science and engineering related qualification at any academic institution worldwide.
+The submission should be submitted during the PhD or within one year of completion.

 The Award commemorates the distinguished contributions to the science and application of ceramics made by the late Roger Davidge (1936–97).
 During a career spent largely at AERE Harwell during the laboratory’s heyday, and also at Leeds and Oxford universities.
 He pioneered the introduction of fracture mechanics concepts to ceramics.
 His research in areas that included fracture, toughness, fatigue, thermal shock and the statistics of mechanical fracture made an outstanding contribution to knowledge on these subjects.